 How to Adopt a Foster Child

-Adoption through the foster care system is tough, because it is never a for sure thing, until the court issues the adoption papers.
+Adoption through the foster care system is tough because it is never a for sure thing until the court issues the adoption papers.
 The objective of the foster care system is to rehabilitate the biological parents to a degree where it is safe for the children to go back home.
 The government feels that keeping biological families together is the best thing as long as the child can be safe; therefore, if biological family members step forward after a parent's rights are terminated, it is likely permanent placement could go to the family member.
 Another thing to keep in mind is that more than half of foster care children will go back to their biological parents.
-That being said, adoption through the foster care system is possible, as long as you are prepared for a long, sometimes painful wait.
+That said, adoption through the foster care system is possible, as long as you are prepared for a long, sometimes painful wait.

 First: Become a Licensed Foster Parent

 Becoming a licensed foster parent is a very invasive, extensive process.
 To become a foster parent, you need to ask your county's Department of Human Services when their next foster care licensing class is, then sign up.

-This class will begin with an orientation warning you of what you are getting yourself into.
+This class will begin with an orientation warning you of what to expect as a foster parent.
 Half of your classmates will not continue after this first meeting.
-Some will not continue, because they were unaware of the true nature of foster parenting—it is harder than parenting; while others realize their past transgressions will inhibit them from becoming licensed foster parents.
+Some will not continue because they were unaware of the true nature of foster parenting—it is harder than parenting, while others realize their past transgressions will inhibit them from becoming licensed foster parents.
 One red flag is that if you have ever had a domestic dispute, you most likely will not become licensed.